joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 At Learndot we've been building with AngularJS for about a month.
 Our first project was porting the 'Learner experience' from our existing SproutCore project and bringing it to Angular.
 This will be my first of a few posts detailing some interesting fun bits we've put together while playing with it.

-One of the shortcomings to building a native feel web app in iOS is the ~300ms delay on click handlers.
+One of the shortcomings to building a native feeling web app in iOS is the ~300ms delay on click handlers.
 This delay is due to the browser waiting for a second tap to fire a double click event.

 {% highlight html %}
 	<button onclick="someClickFunction()">An Button</button>